Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Simulations

+To select the $n$ simulated patients for the validation study, the SRS, ETS-$X_1^*$, and ETS-$PC_1^*$ designs were considered.
+Without loss of generality, the model of $Y_{1}$ given $(X_1,Z)$ was treated as \textit{primary}.
+When discussing individual models, we focus on comparing the empirical efficiency for the coefficient estimates $\widehat{\bbeta}_{1}$ corresponding to the exposures $\pmb{X}$.
+When evaluating design performance across all modeling objectives simultaneously, we examine the sum of these coefficients' empirical variances.

-The three validation study designs from Section~\ref{methods:designs} (SRS, ETS-$X_1^*$, and ETS-$PC_1^*$) were considered to select $n$ patients to have non-missing $\pmb{X}$ values (i.e., be validated).
-We focus on comparing the empirical efficiency for the coefficient estimates $\widehat{\bbeta}_{1}$ corresponding to the exposures $\pmb{X}$ under these designs.
-Specifically, for each of the $1000$ simulated datasets, separate mean models were estimated following the single imputation approach from Section~\ref{methods:imputation}.
-These replicates are summarized by the empirical efficiencies for $\widehat{\beta}_{1j}$ ($j \in \{1, 2, 3, 4, 5\}$) in each of the five models (i.e., the inverse of the empirical variances of the coefficient estimates).
+For each of $1000$ simulated datasets per setting, separate linear regression models were estimated following the single imputation approach from Section~\ref{methods:imputation}.
+These replicates are summarized by the empirical efficiencies for $\widehat{\beta}_{1j}$ ($j \in \{1, 2, 3, 4, 5\}$) in each of the five models (i.e., the inverse of the empirical variances, $\Vhat(\betahat_{1j})^{-1}$) and the empirical total coefficient variability across all models, (i.e., the sum of all models' empirical variances, $\sum_{j=1}^{5}\Vhat(\betahat_{1j})$).
+The imputation estimator was empirically unbiased under all settings, models, and validation study designs.
+To guide discussion, we focus on graphical comparisons of the different designs' efficiencies and total coefficient variability in the main text.
+Full numerical details (including bias, empirical standard errors, and empirical relative efficiency to SRS [RE]) can be found in the Supplementary Materials.